pdauenhauer/SESDC-toolkit/docs/PROJECT-INIT.md

 cd SESDC-Toolkit
 ```

-> The recommended working branch is `su_testing`.
+> The recommended working branch is `test`.
 Work there and push to `main` only when you have substantial changes ready.

 ---